stwind/ectl/README.md

 ectl -- Erlang Controller
 =================

-`ectl` is an escript command-line wrapper for some useful debugging and profiling tools to for erlang VM.
+`ectl` is an escript command-line wrapper for some useful debugging and profiling tools for erlang VM.

 Currently supported [redbug](https://github.com/massemanet/eper).